-Having moved grandfather clocks I would like to pass along some tips that I hope are useful if you are transporting your modern grandfather clock.
-If you are a little squeamish a professional will certainly do it correctly but you will pay travel time plus disassembly/set-up time, shop supplies and tax.
-It could be costly.
-There is absolutely no need to call in a professional clock-maker as long as you follow these simple steps.
+Having moved modern grandfather clocks I would like to pass along some tips that I hope are useful if you are transporting your clock.
+If you are unsure, a professional will perform the service but you will pay travel time plus disassembly/set-up time, shop supplies and tax.
+There is no need to call in a professional clock-maker if you follow these simple steps.

 The weights are not all the same although they may look identical